lowcomote/jsonschemadsl.parent/README.md

-## Language generation
+## Tool support : DSL editor generation.

-Once as a Language Engineer, you fixed all the errors, and you are satisfied with the generated ecore metamodel, you can generate the editor for the language defined by the .jschema artifact.
+Once completed steps 1-10, the EMF/Xtext-based editor for the DSL defined by the .jschema artifact can be generated.

-To achieve this, follow the steps described in [Language Editor generator](tutorials/LanguageEditorGeneration.pdf).
+#### Steps 11-TODO
+Split the following text in steps as did for steps 1-10

-Once generated the the language, and launched the runtime as explained in the Language Editior Generation tutorial, you can create your instances conforming to the .jschema.
+- Generated  the language, and launched the runtime as explained in the [Language Editior Generation tutorial](TODO), you can create your instances conforming to the .jschema.
 Create a new sample project in the runtime Eclipse, create in it a new file with the extension of the language (e.g., .shipyardV4), answer Yes when asked if you want to convert it to an Xtext project, open the file, and you have available the content assist and the validation for the generated language.
 If you created the editor for shipyardV4, you can try two samples available in the folder /samples/shipyardSchemas/shipyardV4/instanceExamples.